I’m going to write about something a little different today. In this article, I

 There are three obvious choices for how this can be done:

-- You can maintain an internal wiki, and ask engineers to keep wiki pages on
+- You can maintain an internal wiki, and ask engineers to keep wiki pages on their projects up to date.

 - You can ask engineers to check in README files in the root of their projects.